epam/mriviewer/CODINGSTD.md

 ### Source text file (file somename.js) should be ended with exactly 1 empty string

 This requirement is taken from some old-dusted cores of unix-programmig.
-Also you cant use mor then 1 empty string.
+Also you can't use more then 1 empty string.

 ### Spaces at the end of each line of the source text

 Any line of source code (even including comments) should not contain spaces or tab characters at the end.
-This is erro type: Trailing spaces not allowed              no-trailing-spaces
+This is error type: Trailing spaces not allowed              no-trailing-spaces

 ### Using  let or const instead of var